geoninja/blog-test/README.md

         $ ghp-import output

+    The first command creates a html file from the markdown file in the content folder and places it in the output folder.

     The `ghp-import output` command updates the local gh-pages branch with the content of the output directory (creating the branch if it doesn't already exist).